sxflynn/electionsim/README.md

 # Upper Arlington School Board Election Simulator
 Upper Arlington city elections for City Council and School Board typically have a list of candidates competing for multiple open seats.
 In a state or federal elections operating where voters only vote for one candidate to fill a single open seat, predicting elections take the form of polling and examining fundamentals.
 Predicting local elections where voters can select multiple candidates with multiple winners is more challenging.

+## Run command line tool
+1. With `python3` installed, run `pip install pydantic`
+1. Run `python3 election_cli.py` to run a simulation.
+1. To run a single election, add a single argument, like `python3 election_cli.py -s`

+## Run web client with Docker
+1. Install `docker` and `docker-compose` -> [Download Docker Desktop client](https://www.docker.com/get-started/)
+1. `cd` to the project directory
+1. Run `docker-composer up`
+1. Open `http://localhost:5173` in the web browser.

-## How to run the command line tool (beginners using Mac or Windows)
+## For beginners - How to run the command line tool, using Mac or Windows
 1. Install `python3` from the official Python [website](https://www.python.org/downloads/).
 1. [Download](https://github.com/sxflynn/electionsim/archive/refs/heads/main.zip) this repository to your computer as a zip file.
 Double click the zip file to unzip it as a folder called `electionsim-main`.
 1. [Windows only] Open the `electionsim-main.zip` file on your computer and make sure to click "Extract all..." so it gets extracted to a folder called `electionsim-main`.